All the tattoos I want

 And honestly that’s all the tattoos I want.

 A post on the White Morgan Freeman Tumblr, 20 May 2012.
-Submitted by Ezra.
+By Ezra.

 But if the water becomes deeper still